Urethrectomy

 Removal of urethra.
 Usually in adjunct to a radical cystectomy.
-Occassionally done some time after a cystectomy where recurrences occur in urethra.
+Occasionally done some time after a cystectomy where recurrences occur in urethra.

 Why is it done?